-University of Illinois at Urbana-Champaign
+Department of Statistics, University of Illinois at Urbana-Champaign

-Abstract: We propose a novel methodology based on a Bayesian Gaussian conditional random field model for elegantly learning the conditional dependence structures among multiple outcomes, and between the outcomes and a set of covariates simultaneously.
+Abstract: We propose a novel methodology based on a Bayesian Gaussian conditional random field model for elegantly learning conditional dependence structures among multiple outcomes, and between the outcomes and a set of covariates simultaneously.
 Our approach is based on a Bayesian hierarchical model using a spike and slab Lasso prior.
-We investigate the corresponding maximum a posteriori (MAP) estimator that requires dealing with a nonconvex optimization problem.
-In spite of the nonconvexity, we establish the statistical accuracy for all points in the high posterior region, including the MAP estimator, and propose an efficient EM algorithm for the computation.
-Using simulation studies and a real application, we demonstrate the competitive performance of our method for the purpose of learning the dependence structure.
+We investigate the corresponding maximum a posterior (MAP) estimator that requires dealing with a non-convex optimization problem.
+In spite of the non-convexity, we establish statistical accuracy for all points in the high posterior region including the MAP estimator and propose an efficient EM algorithm for computation.
+Through simulation studies and a real application, we demonstrate the competitive performance of our method for the purpose of learning the dependence structure.

-Key words and phrases: Bayesian regularization, Gaussian conditional random field, graphical models, spike and slab Lasso prior.
+Key words and phrases: Gaussian conditional random field; Spike and slab Lasso prior; Bayesian regularization; Graphical models.